 If no special care is needed, LuaTEX currently falls back to the mapfile-based solution used by pdfTEX and dvips.
-This behavior will be removed in the future, when the existing code becomes integrated in the new subsystem.
+This behaviour might silently be removed in the future, in which case the related primitives and Lua functions will become no-ops.

-But if this is a 'wide' font, then the new subsystem kicks in, and some extra fields have to be present in the font structure.
+If a 'wide' font is used, the new subsystem kicks in, and some extra fields have to be present in the font structure.
 In this case, LuaT_FX does not use a map file at all.